 - Subverted in Apollo 13.
 The flight surgeon at the control room freaks out when the astronauts' monitors flatline, but they hear their voices through the radios fine, and the director assures him that the astronauts simply took their medical leads off.
 "A little medical mutiny" because they've been under a lot of stress and are tired of hearing the operators fuss about their heart rates.

-- Played straight and subverted multiple times in Young Doctors in Love.
+- Subverted multiple times in Young Doctors in Love.
 The best one is when the heroine flatlines, Downer Ending music and credits start, then she wakes up and one of the doctors finds the monitor got unplugged.

 - Pretty much every show set in a hospital has done this, if not hundreds of times, then at least dozens.
 Though the best ones usually avert Magical Defibrillator.